oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

     * For our lab, click the name of your assigned DB System
     * This will bring up the DB Systems Details Page
-      * Under the General Information section, note that the current Shape is VM Standard 2.2
+      * Under the General Information section, note that the current Shape is VM.Standard.E4.Flex

 4. Near the top of the page, Click on the Change Shape button.